 I need some work done at home and invited firms to quote.
 “That’s a smart van,” I said in passing to the managing director of a limited company that visited last week.
 “Oh, we’ve got six of those,” he replied.
 We went through the project.
 In the past, companies had sent me quotes with the […]

-For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we welcome Prof Paul James Cardwell, from City, University of London, in England. euradio · The UK’s Turing Scheme: replacing Erasmus+ ? – Ideas on Europe We have heard a lot this year about […]
+For our weekly “Ideas on Europe” editorial by UACES, the University Association for European Studies, we welcome Dr Theofanis Exadaktylos from the University of Surrey, in England.

 Subscribe to Newsletter

 UACES, IACES and Ideas on Europe do not take responsibility for opinions expressed in articles on blogs hosted on Ideas on Europe.
 All opinions are those of the contributing authors.
 The content is licensed under a Creative Commons Attribution - NonCommercial - ShareAlike 4.0 International License.

 The map in the Ideas on Europe logo is an abstract map.
 It does not imply the expression of any opinion whatsoever on the part of UACES, IACES and Ideas on Europe concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.